vichargrave/vichargrave.github.io/_posts/2019-05-20-tweet-ingestion-with-nifi-and-elasticsearch.md

 ## Tweet Index Mapping

 When it comes to tweet indexing in Elasticsearch, the heavy lifting as far as field selection is concerned is done by the *JoltTransformJson* processor.
-Elasticsearch does a pretty good job of dynamically mapping fields, but it is a good practice to explicitly map fields to make sure Elasticsearch gets the field types right.
-This is particlarly true of date fields that come in various formats.
-One example is the `timestamp_ms` tweet field.
-You want to make sure Elasticsearch maps this field as a date so Elasticsearch doesn't treat this field as a string preventing you from using date aritmetic in your tweet seaches.
-The following script creates a mapping template for the time series tweet indexes:
+Elasticsearch does a pretty good job of dynamically mapping fields, but dates can be a bit of a problem.
+By default Elasticsearch maps date fields either of these two formats:

+- `strict_date_optional_time||epoch_millis` examples of which are `yyyy-MM-dd'T'HH:mm:ss.SSSZ` e.g. `2015-01-01T12:10:30Z` or `yyyy-MM-dd` e.g. `2015-01-01`
+- `epoch_millis` which representes the milliseconds since the Epoch

+Two Twitter date fields of interest are the *created_at* and *user.created_at* dates, the date of the tweet creation and when the person who issued the tweet joined Twitter.
+The Twitter stream formats these dates as `Thu Jan 01 12:10:30 GMT 2015`.
+NiFi outputs this as `Thu Jan 01 12:10:30 0000 2015`, so the *created_at* and *user.created_at* must be mapped as `date` with format `"E MMM dd HH:mm:ss z yyyy||E MMM dd HH:mm:ss Z yyyy` which accepts either kind of date.
+The follwing script maps the dates fields using these formats and sets the other field formats to defaults.

 {% highlight bash linenos %}